 The words ‘canned’ and ‘bread’ are arguably the most ill-sorted items to sit together in a sentence.
 However, take yourself on a trip to New England, and this obscure menu choice becomes the makings of a quintessential childhood tradition.

-Despite its appearance being miles apart from your recognisable, freshly baked loaf, this dense, moist comfort food is created using natural ingredients, making it high in fibre and very low in calories – who would have thought it!
+Despite its appearance being miles apart from your recognizable, freshly baked loaf, this dense, moist comfort food is created using natural ingredients, making it high in fiber and very low in calories—who would have thought it?

 How should I eat canned bread?

-It is most popularly served straight out the can, sliced and slathered in butter, jam or cream cheese.
+It is most popularly served straight out of the can, sliced and slathered in butter, jam, or cream cheese.
 Alternatively, if you’re feeling particularly inspired by the prospect of further canned goods, you can enjoy it topped with baked beans.